kuvivek/drivingTheoryInGermany/README.md

 415. Your car has an engine fault and must be towed away with a tow rope.
 What must you be aware of?
 ❌ Driving licence class BE is the minimum required in order to tow a car
 ✅ A malfunctioning car with assisted steering is difficult to steer
-✅ When towing an electric vehicle, it is necessary to follow the manufacturer’s guidelines
+✅ When towing an electric vehicle, it is necessary to following the manufacturer’s guidelines
 **Comment**:  There are a few things to consider when towing.
 A steering aid (power steering) only works when the engine is running.
 If the engine fails, steering becomes difficult.
 Special conditions apply to electric
 vehicles: Always follow the manufacturer's instructions